 Charles-Augustin de Coulomb formulated his law as a consequence of his efforts to study the law of electrical repulsions put forward by English scientist Joseph Priestley.
 In the process, he devised sensitive apparatus to evaluate the electrical forces related to the Priestley’s law.
 Coulomb issued out his theories in 1785–89.

 He also developed the inverse square law of attraction and repulsion of unlike and like magnetic poles.
 This laid out the foundation for the mathematical theory of magnetic forces formulated by French mathematician Siméon-Denis Poisson.
-Coulomb extensively worked on friction of machinery, the elasticity of metal and silk fibres and windmills.
+Coulomb extensively worked on friction of machinery, the elasticity of metal and silk fibers and windmills.
 The coulomb, SI unit of electric charge, was named after him.

 Later Life and Death: